M. A. Rahman

-Throughout his career, he held several key positions, including Commander of PAF Station Kohat and PAF Station Peshawar, Commandant of PAF College, Air Officer Commanding No. 1 Group, Assistant Chief of Air Staff (Operations), Assistant Chief of Air Staff (Administration), and Chief of Staff of the PAF.
+Throughout his career, he held several key positions, including Commander of PAF Station Kohat and Peshawar, Commandant of PAF College, Air Officer Commanding No. 1 Group, Assistant Chief of Air Staff (Operations), Assistant Chief of Air Staff (Administration), and Chief of Staff.

 Early life

-Mirza Abdul Rahman was born on 1 January 1920 or 1922 or 10 July 1921 in Sialkot, Punjab Province (British India).
+Mirza Abdul Rahman was born on 1 January 1920 or 1922 or 10 July 1921 in Sialkot.

-Military career
+Service years

-Royal Indian Air Force
+Royal Indian Air Force (1940-1947)

-Mirza was commissioned into the Royal Indian Air Force (RIAF) on 30 November 1940 as an Acting Pilot Officer at the Initial Training School in Lahore, where he trained as a pilot.
+Mirza Abdul Rahman was commissioned into the Royal Indian Air Force (RIAF) on 30 November 1940 as an Acting Pilot Officer at the Initial Training School in Lahore.
 He was promoted to pilot officer on 15 February 1942 and began training at No. 1 EFTS, Begumpet.
-By 20 December 1943, he rose to flying officer and joined No. 7 Squadron RIAF in Campbellpur as a squadron pilot, after training with No. 152 OTU.
+By 20 December 1943, he rose to flying officer and joined No. 7 Sqn RIAF in Campbellpur as a squadron pilot, after training with No. 152 OTU.

-On 1 April 1945, Mirza was promoted to Flight Lieutenant and served as a squadron pilot with No. 1 Squadron in Imphal until 8 August 1945.
-The squadron then moved to Kohat and he continued his role as a Flight Lieutenant, also serving as Adjutant to the UK, until 30 April 1946 when he was attached to the Personnel Holding Unit, which is a temporary assignment location where military personnel are placed while awaiting a new posting, transfer, or reassignment.
+On 1 April 1945, he was promoted to Flight Lieutenant and served as a squadron pilot with No. 1 Squadron in Imphal until 8 August 1945.
+The squadron then moved to Kohat and he continued his role as a Flight Lieutenant, also serving as Adjutant to the United Kingdom, until 30 April 1946 when he was attached to the Personnel Holding Unit.
+(Note: Temporary assignment location where military personnel are placed while awaiting a new posting, transfer, or reassignment.)

-After his promotion to Squadron Leader, he commanded No. 10 Squadron RIAF stationed in Chakeri from 23 August 1946 to 8 May 1947.
+After his promotion to Squadron Leader, he commanded No. 10 Sqn stationed in Chakeri from 23 August 1946 to 8 May 1947.